Program and Things To Do Recommendations

 Expect crowd and standing in queue for food/drinks just like at any other big festival.

-- More than 50 types of catfish dishes,
+- More than 50 types of fish dishes: fried, baked, grilled, cooked.

-- Fishermen’s soup cookers from Baja – the other town well-known for its fishermen’s soup,
+- Fishermen’s soup cookers from Baja – the other town besides Szeged well-known for its fishermen’s soup,

 This fantastic folklore evening in Duna Palota in the vicinity of the Basilica in downtown allows you to experience a bit of the Hungarian spirit.